ezWaveDev/ezsync/README.md

 With the following variables:

 ```
-# API Configuration
+# API Configuration (required for all operations)
 TARANA_API_KEY=your_api_key_here
 CPI_ID=your_cpi_id_here

-# Database Configuration (optional, only needed for database operations)
+# Database Configuration (required for --deploy command)
 DB_HOST=your_db_host
 DB_NAME=your_db_name
 DB_USER=your_db_username